htahir2/covid_intra-hospital_model/README.md

 # Interventions to control nosocomial transmission of SARS-CoV-2: a modelling study
 ## Description
-This repository contains the data, code and figures for sensitivity analyses for the manuscript "Interventions to control nosocomial transmission of SARS-CoV-2: a modelling study" by Thi Mui Pham Hannan Tahir Janneke H.H.M. van de Wijgert, Bastian Van der Roest, Pauline Ellerbroek, Marc J.M.
+This repository contains the data, code and figures for sensitivity analyses for the manuscript "Interventions to control nosocomial transmission of SARS-CoV-2: a modelling study" by Thi Mui Pham, Hannan Tahir Janneke H.H.M. van de Wijgert, Bastian Van der Roest, Pauline Ellerbroek, Marc J.M.
 Bonten, Martin C.J.
 Bootsma, and Mirjam E. Kretzschmar.

 ## Manuscript
 The manuscript of the study can be found [here](https://github.com/htahir2/covid_intra-hospital_model/tree/main/manuscript).
 The code for the model is described in the [appendix](https://github.com/htahir2/covid_intra-hospital_model/tree/main/manuscript/appendix.pdf).